Relativity free of coordinates: Physical spaces

 When someone applies Newton's second law \eqref{Newton's second Law} to a physical system which consists of weakly interacting (e.g., widely separated) parts, he might think that Newtonian mechanics should involve some means to identify motions in such parts as simultaneous processes.
 Actually, Eqs.~\eqref{Newton's second Law} are well known to have originated from the regularities revealed by experiments/observations related to strongly interacting physical bodies, especially gravitationally bound ones, such as Sun and planets.
 But in such a system, the existence of the time \(t\) is an inherent property of its (almost periodic or quasi-periodic) motion.
 If \(v\) is a characteristic speed of such motion, then for a given timescale \(\Delta t\) it secures synchronization in changing physical quantities over the region of size \(l\sim v\Delta t\).
 However, the special relativity theory implies the speed of light \(c\) as a characteristic speed and, therefore, considers the region of size \(L\sim c\Delta t\gg l\).
 In other words, within the special relativity theory, Newtonian mechanics can secure the synchronization two processes ("clocks") but only at one spatial point.

 Exploiting Eq.~\eqref{spherical wavefront equation}/Eq.~\eqref{plane wavefront equation} or the light rays only (without specifying geometrical structures prematurely) one can synchronize events happened to particles at different positions (as far as one neglects the time delay and the position shift due to interaction of a charged particle and electromagnetic field.)
-This turns the time moment \(t\) into a global variable, similar to a spatial coordinate.
+Adopting the synchronization properties formulated in Ref.~\onlinecite[S.~894]{Einstein1905} turns the time \(t\) into a global variable, similar to a spatial coordinate.

-In principle, within sufficiently small timescales, Newtonian mechanics can maintain Euclidean geometry only in the vicinity of each event, which means that the geometry of the subset \(t=\,\)const might be Riemannian.\cite{Fock and geometry} In this text, the global geometry of particles' positions within each frame is still assumed Euclidean, since it is appropriate for usual practical applications of the special relativity theory as well as common teaching curricula.
+In principle, within sufficiently small timescales, Newtonian mechanics can maintain Euclidean geometry only in the vicinity of each event, which means that the geometry of the subset \(t=\,\)const, identified in Section~\ref{statics} also as a space, might be Riemannian.\cite{Fock and geometry} In this text, the global geometry of particles' positions within each extended space is still assumed Euclidean, since it is appropriate for usual practical applications of the special relativity theory as well as common teaching curricula.